-Medi-Share is a healthcare sharing ministry founded in 1993 and run through the non-profit organization Christian Care Ministry Inc. Medi-Share is a faith-based organization that helps like-minded individuals and families share in each other’s health expenses.
+Medi-Share is a healthcare sharing ministry founded in 1993 and runs through the non-profit organization Christian Care Ministry, Inc. Medi-Share is a faith-based, non-profit organization where members share in each other’s healthcare costs.

 Using Medi-Share to cover your medical needs

-- Paying a provider fee ($35 for a doctor or hospital visits and $135 for emergency room visits, and these apply every time and are not covered by your Annual Household Portion)
+You pay a provider fee — $35 for doctor or hospital visits and $135 for emergency room visits, and these apply every time and do not go towards your AHP.